h2oai/wave/website/docs/enterprise/basic-concepts.md

 Access to apps is governed by the following rules:

 * `PRIVATE` apps are only visible to/runnable by the owner;
-    these are typically created via `q8s-cli bundle deploy`
+    these are typically created via `h2o bundle deploy`
 * `ALL_USERS` apps are visible to/runnable by all signed-in users; they are also visible on the "Catalog" page;
-    these are typically created via `q8s-cli bundle import`
+    these are typically created via `h2o bundle import`
-* App owner can manage (view, update, delete) her apps via `q8s-cli app ...` or via the "My Apps" page.
+* App owner can manage (view, update, delete) her apps via `h2o app ...` or via the "My Apps" page.

-See [Developer Guide](develiper-guide#cli) for details on managing apps.
+See [Developer Guide](developer-guide#cli) for details on managing apps.

 ### Instance Access Authorization